2003 Minnesota Business Ethics Award Presented

-The Minnesota Business Ethics Award (MBEA) was established in 2000 by the Minnesota Chapters of the Society of Financial Service Professionals (SFSP–MN) and the Center for Ethical Business Cultures (CEBC) to raise the standards for business ethics in Minnesota and to honor those companies that exhibit the highest standards.
+The Minnesota Business Ethics Award was established in 1999 by the Minnesota Chapters of the Society of Financial Service Professionals (SFSP–MN) and the Center for Ethical Business Cultures (CEBC) to raise the standards for business ethics in Minnesota and to honor those companies that exhibit the highest standards.
 SFSP–MN has approximately 600 members committed to education and ethics among professionals in the financial services industry.
-CEBC is a non-profit business association operating in a unique partnership with its business members and the University of St. Thomas College of Business and the University of Minnesota Carlson School of Management.
-The Center focuses on ethical leadership, management and culture, corporate citizenship and the critical employer/employee relationship.
+CEBC is a non-profit organization which operates in a unique partnership with its business members and the University of St. Thomas College of Business and the University of Minnesota Carlson School of Management.
+The Center assists business leaders in creating ethical and profitable business cultures at the enterprise, community and global levels.

 Companies, whether public or privately held, are judged in one of three categories based on number of employees:

 The foundational standards for the MBEA are found in The Minnesota Principles, published by CEBC in 1992.
 The Principles describe the ethical relationships which businesses are expected to maintain with all of their stakeholders: customers, employees, owners & investors, suppliers, communities and competitors.